 Does Design Thinking Have a Flawed Core?

-- Ideate: Brainstorm, get a large quantity of ideas.
+Ideate: Brainstorm, get a large number of ideas.

 Reviewing the five steps in this innovation methodology, it is immediately obvious that the central element, the core of the entire process, is the middle step: Ideate.
 At the end of the day, the entire point of the exercise is to think of new things, right?
 So, what does Design Thinking tell us we should do in order to generate new ideas?